Crash and Casualty Data

 The HSE estimate that "more than a quarter of all road traffic incidents may involve somebody who is driving as part of their work at the time."
 1

-In 2015, 541 people were killed, 4,822 seriously injured and more than 40,000 slightly injured in collisions involving a driver or rider driving for work.
+In 2016, 529 people were killed, 5,269 seriously injured and almost 40,000 slightly injured in collisions involving a driver or rider driving for work.
 2

-Since 2006, almost 62,000 people have been killed or seriously injured, and almost half a million slightly injured in work-related road crashes.
+Since 2006, over 62,000 people have been killed or seriously injured, and over half a million slightly injured in work-related road crashes.
 3

 An analysis of Labour Force Survey (LFS) data estimated that there were around 62,000 non-fatal road traffic crashes involving people when they were working in 2010/11 and 73,000 such crashes in 2011/12.
 5